 Walking the Woods and the Water

 In 1933, Patrick Leigh Fermor set out in a pair of hobnailed boots to chance and charm his way across Europe, 'like a tramp, a pilgrim or a wandering scholar', from the Hook of Holland to Istanbul.
 Seventy–eight years later, I followed in his footsteps.
 Walking the Woods and the Water (Nicholas Brealey, 2014) recounts a seven–month walk through Holland, Germany, Austria, Slovakia, Hungary, Romania, Bulgaria and Turkey on a quest to discover what remains of hospitality, kindness to strangers, freedom, wildness, adventure and the deeper currents of myth and story that still flow beneath Europe's surface.

 To be informed of developments please leave your email address:

 My articles have appeared in The Economist, The Guardian, New Internationalist, Resurgence, World Conservation and other publications.
-I also dabble in audio recording, and made this documentary on Indian migrant workers in Dubai for BBC Radio 4.
+I made this documentary on Indian migrant workers in Dubai for BBC Radio 4.